DivyaSreeMunagavalasa/Learn_Coding_With_Divya/arrays/ArraysQuestions.md

 #### Remove Duplicates in place from Sorted Array

-Explanation : Problem Statement: Given an integer array sorted in non-decreasing order, remove the duplicates in place such that each unique element appears only once.
+Explanation : Given an integer array sorted in non-decreasing order, remove the duplicates in place such that each unique element appears only once.
 The relative order of the elements should be kept the same.

 If there are k elements after removing the duplicates, then the first k elements of the array should hold the final result.
 It does not matter what you leave beyond the first k elements.